jasoncpit/ai-interviewer/README.md

 3. Verification Layer

 - Runs after each interview session to confirm answer accuracy and consistency.
-- Triggered automatically by FastAPI → sends answers to Verifier service (async or via SQS).
+- Triggered automatically by FastAPI, which sends answers to the Verifier service (async or via SQS).
 - Two main verification modes:
     - External (RAG): retrieves trusted documents or examples to fact-check answers.
-    - Internal: compares multiple answers for the same skill to detect contradictions using NLI model such as roberta-large-mnli, bert-large-mnli, etc. First converts each answer into atomic claims (e.g. "gradient clipping prevents exploding gradients" and "clipping happens after backward pass").
-Then compares claim pairs to label relationships (entails / neutral / contradicts).
-Finally aggregates labels into a per-skill consistency score.
-This structured approach helps catch subtle contradictions that might be missed in holistic comparison.
+    - Internal (NLI): compares multiple answers for the same skill to detect contradictions using models such as roberta-large-mnli or deberta-v3-large-mnli.
+        - Each answer is decomposed into atomic claims (e.g., "gradient clipping prevents exploding gradients").
+        - Claim pairs are compared for entailment, neutrality, or contradiction, and aggregated into a per-skill consistency score.
-- Scoring: assigns a calibrated confidence score (0–1) and a verdict (✅ verified / ⚠ uncertain / ❌ inconsistent).
+- Scoring: assigns a calibrated confidence score (0–1) and verdict (✅ verified / ⚠ uncertain / ❌ inconsistent).
-- Outputs stored in Profile DB (DynamoDB) as structured JSON with evidence references.
+- Storage: results are written back to the Profile DB (DynamoDB) as structured JSON with evidence references.

 **Design notes**